 Committee members will generally disclose financial relationships with Companies as described in Section IIIa and make additional disclosures as described in Section IIIb.
 These disclosures will be compared with the list of affected Companies before a guideline is reviewed by the Committee.

-Committee members' general disclosure reports, identifying relationships with affected b.
-Evidence Based Medicine Committee Reviewers

-Companies, will be available to EBMC members prior to Committee discussion of a guideline.
+Committee members' general disclosure reports, identifying relationships with affected Companies, will be available to EBMC members prior to Committee discussion of a guideline.